LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/ToolbeltDocumentation/faas-context-service-client.md

 ▸ **getListOfNamespaces**(): `Promise`<[`Namespace`](#interface-namespace)[]\>

 Returns a list containing all custom namespaces for the account the client was initialised for.
-Please be aware that built-in namespaces won't show up with exception to the default namespace.
+Please be aware that built-in namespaces will not show up with exception to the default namespace.

 **`throws`** SDK Error when API returned non successful status code